New Dawn Holds Basketball Tryouts!

 Additionally, under the Dignity Act, schools will be responsible for collecting and reporting data regarding material incidents of discrimination, harassment, and bullying.

-Principal, New Dawn Charter High School
+Dean of School, New Dawn Charter High School

 For more information please e-mail email@example.com.